Beef Stir-Fry Gangnam Style

 Do you know what kimchee is?

 I heard of it but really had no idea what it is until I adapted this recipe from one of my cooking magazines.
+It is served with this Korean beef stir fry.

 Kimchee is a Korean pickled side dish made with fermented vegetables including napa cabbage, ginger, radish scallion, cucumber and I’m guessing whatever is available.
 Added to these vegetables are a variety of spices and seasonings depending on what region of Korea you are living.